orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

 ##### Notes
 * The contract does not enforce uniqueness of name and website values between the different Guardians.
 Two Guardians may register with same name, or website url.
 It is up to the Delegators to vet their Guardians.
 * To make changes to your registration repeat the process providing new values.
 A deposit is not required when re-registering.
 If you send a second deposit the transaction will revert.
-* To to be removed from the Guardians list, use the leave() function.
+* To be removed from the Guardians list, use the leave() function.
   * Upon leave() the 1 Ether deposit is transferred back to the Guardian address.